CaptOrb/captorb.github.io/_posts/2025-04-20-chinguvoyage.md

 ## Testing
-Given the time constraints, testing on this project was limited to testing API reponses through Postman as well as having other developers to manually test another developers PRs.
+Given the time constraints, testing on this project was limited to testing API reponses through Postman as well as having developers manually test each other’s PRs.